umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 title: "Self-learning simulations series: Building a generalised simulation engine"
 author: Hardwick, Robert J
 date: [WIP]
 concept: We lay out the fundamental mathematical foundations for describing practically any stochastic simulation on a computer.
 Having provided these foundations, we then design and build a generalised simulation engine that is able to generate samples from practically any real-world stochastic processes that a researcher could encounter.
 With such a thing pre-built and self-contained, it can become the basis upon which to build generalised software solutions for a lot of different problems.
-The archetype computational graph structures for a variety of real-world phenomena are also discussed.
+The archetype simulations for a variety of real-world phenomena are also discussed at the end of the article.
 articleId: stochadexI
 codeLink: https://github.com/umbralcalc/stochadex
 year: [WIP]